Land council: In the states and territories

 The Aboriginal Land Rights Act 1976 created the Central Land Council and the Northern Land Council in the Northern Territory; two others (Tiwi Land Council and Anindilyakwa Land Council) were created later.
 It also created 151 Aboriginal land trusts, holding nearly 50 percent of the land in the NT, which is administered by one of four land councils, depending on location.
 Under the Act, traditional owners hold decision-making powers over the use of Aboriginal land.
 Land Councils assist traditional owners to acquire and manage their land.
 Royalty equivalents for mining activity on Aboriginal land in the Northern Territory are paid to the Aboriginals Benefit Account, administered by the federal government.

-In New South Wales, a network of local land councils (LALCs) and a state land council were set up by the Aboriginal Land Rights Act 1983. but these bodies do not administer land owned freehold by Aboriginal people.
+In New South Wales, a network of local Aboriginal land councils (LALCs) and a state land council were set up by the Aboriginal Land Rights Act 1983. but these bodies do not administer land owned freehold by Aboriginal people.

 In Queensland, there is both Aboriginal and Torres Strait Islander freehold land, governed by the Aboriginal Land Act 1991 (Qld) and the Torres Strait Islander Land Act 1991 (Qld), although this only makes up 5 percent of the land in the state.
 This type of land is held by either a land trust established under one of the Acts, or a corporation termed a "CATSIA body" (because they are created under the Commonwealth Corporations (Aboriginal and Torres Strait Islander) Act 2006 or "CATSI Act"), which may be a Registered Native Title Body Corporate (RNTBC).
 Another type of land tenure peculiar to Queensland is the land (mostly former Aboriginal reserves) created under a Deed of Grant in Trust (DOGIT).
 DOGIT land is held in collective title rather than individual titles; it is held for future generations and cannot be sold.
 DOGITs are in the process of converting parts of the collective title to freehold title, but only for land in urban areas.